CallumMH-dev/CallumMH-dev/README.md

 If I could give any advice to a new programmer it would be this:

-follow these two principles: DRY and YAGNI (Don't repeat yourself and you ain't gonna need it!). you'll learn to make functions when you actually need them, and not just for the sake of speculation AND REMEMBER, only a sith deals in absolutes, these are guidelines, not hard and fast rules.
+follow these two principles: DRY and YAGNI (Don't repeat yourself and you ain't gonna need it!).
+You'll learn to make functions when you actually need them, and not just for the sake of speculation AND REMEMBER, only a sith deals in absolutes, these are guidelines, not hard and fast rules.
 <!---
 CallumMH-dev/CallumMH-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.